 Configuring BLHeli

-Remember to remove the props from your quad every time you connect the FC or ESC to your computer!
+• Remove Props: Always remove the props from your quad when connecting the FC or ESC to your computer.

 The rest leave to your liking.